mileslucas/biasproject/README.md

-# gcloud
+# Bias Project

-This is code made for the Engl 120 class taught by Dr. Sowmya Vajjala at Iowa State University.
-This program will take advantage of Google's cloud natural language API.
+This project provides the framework for analyzing the bias of the current US president at many different news sources.

 ## Prerequisites

+* Python >= 3.5
+* google-cloud-language

 ## Usage